 - The University should not have policy to prohibit transfers during first semester.

 There might be few more conditions like, your department head at the university you are planning to transfer from might have to approve your transfer.
-If you meet all the conditions, you are set to ask for a transfer.
+If you meet all the conditions, you are set to seek transfer from DSO and ask for a transfer.

 How does University transfer work ?